NeroKR13/aframe-boilerplate/README.md

 My Codetrotters Intro to JavaScript final project.

 ### Overview
+An educational 360 gallery of cool places in Puerto Rico, made with WebVR.

 Explore Puerto Rico in 360.
 From key touristic places, to hidden gems of our nature and history.

 ### Requirements